 These symptoms often worsen without proper treatment, making timely evaluation necessary.
 By recognizing these symptoms early, you can improve your treatment outcomes and reduce your discomfort.

-Impacted wisdom teeth occur when your final molars cannot fully emerge through the gums due to insufficient space or improper positioning.
-This condition affects millions of people and requires careful evaluation to determine the best treatment approach.
+Impacted wisdom teeth occur when your third molars cannot fully emerge through the gums due to insufficient space or improper positioning.
+This condition affects millions of people and requires careful evaluation to determine the best treatment approach for wisdom teeth removal.

 Partial Impaction